 I never had luck using AAA rechargeable batteries with the MiniMed 530G.
 For some reason, the 530G found the batteries not to have enough charge even after I had recharged them completely.
 Since I started on the MiniMed 670G, I have been using Sanyo Eneloop AA Rechargeable batteries with no issue.
 The batteries might not last as long as the non-rechargeable ones but they last long enough before they are fully discharged.

-UPDATE 03/13/09 - I have certainly found out that dialing the Carb Ratio and Active Insulin time up and down do not necessarily mean that you will get better control.
-It is more of a balancing act between these two settings and that is why it is important to work with your endo or educator to tune these settings.
+UPDATE - I have certainly found out that dialing the Carb Ratio and Active Insulin time up and down do not necessarily mean that you will get better control.
+That is why it is important to work with your endo or educator to tune these settings.

 When it comes to Auto Mode for the MiniMed 670G, tuning the settings to get as close to your sugar targets feels a little more complicated as compared to the manual mode.
 This is because the closed loop system has a feedback mechanism which will likely throw-off one setting when you change another.